MinhMXC/tp/docs/DeveloperGuide.md

 3. **Test case (invalid identifier):** \
    `delete 999` \
    **Expected:** No person is deleted.
-Error message indicates the identifier is invalid.
+Error message indicates no person with that identifier can be found.

 4. **Test case (person with relationships)** \
    Ensure that the person that is being deleted has some relationships with other people. \